Mutual Information Optimization for SIM-Based Holographic MIMO Systems: Introduction

 Despite quite a few papers about SIM-based systems, none of them has considered the achievable rate of such systems using discrete signaling, i.e., the \ac{MI}.
 This gap has motivated us to investigate the optimization of the MI in the aforementioned systems.
-Since the direct optimization of the MI is intractable, we instead propose the use of the channel \ac{CR} as an alternative metric to facilitate the MI optimization \cite{perovic2018optimization,perovic2021optimization}.
-The channel CR can be seen as a lower bound on the MI \cite[Eq.
-(36)]{perovic2018optimization} and is widely recognized as a practical upper limit on the information rate that guarantees reliable communications.
+As shall be seen shortly, the direct optimization of the MI is intractable, and thus we instead propose the use of the channel \ac{CR} as an alternative metric to facilitate the MI optimization \cite{perovic2018optimization,perovic2021optimization}, which is justified as follows.
+First, the MI is related to the CR, $R_{0}$, by $\text{MI}\geq N_{r}(1-\log_{2}e)+R_{0}$ \cite[Eqn.
+(36)]{perovic2018optimization}, meaning that maximizing the CR accordingly translates into maximizing the MI.
+Second, $R_{0}$ and the codeword error probability, $P_{e}$, are related by $P_{e}\le2^{-n(R_{0}-R)}$ \cite[Eq.
+(6.8\textendash 19)]{john2008digital}, where $n$ is the codeword length and $R$ is the information rate.
+Essentially, letting $n\rightarrow\infty$, $P_{e}$ can be made arbitrarily small provided that $R<R_{0}$.
+Since the channel capacity represents the theoretical maximum information rate for reliable communications, the CR is effectively employed as a practical lower bound on the channel capacity.
+The inter-connection among the CR, the MI, and the channel capacity indeed suggests that the CR can be used to optimize the MI in an indirect, yet efficient, way.